-The Europe Conference, organized in collaboration with Arte, took place last week at Felix Meritis, marking the first installment of a major new addition to IDFA's Industry Program.
+The Europe Conference, organized in collaboration with Arte, took place on November 16 at Felix Meritis, marking the first installment of a major new addition to IDFA's Industry Program.
 Split into two segments and lasting three hours, the session with several speakers looked at Europe, its identity, its co-production and distribution systems, changes brought on by the rise of big streaming services, and the identity of European co-productions with other countries, from two angles: inside Europe and outside Europe.

 The first segment, entitled Being Europe, gathered Serbian filmmaker Mila Turajlić, Head of the Netherlands Film Fund Bero Beyer, and Arte's Head of Society and Culture Department Fabrice Puchault.
 It was moderated by Orwa Nyrabia, who started the talk with the fact that this year at IDFA, there were 24 films co-produced by Arte, none of which are primarily French or German.

 These include the last two films by Turajlić, who pointed out how important it was for Serbia, which is not an EU member, to finally be able to access European funding bodies such as Creative Europe MEDIA and Eurimages.

 "This was a cause for celebration for the filmmaking community," she recalled.

 She went on to elaborate that Serbia has always been oriented towards co-productions out of necessity, like many other low production capacity countries.
 To her this means it is hard to define what national cinema is, but that she always felt like the country belonged to the European cultural space.